brenocq/groningen-hunter/README.md

 # Groningen Apartment Hunter Bot

 This Python bot helps you find your perfect apartment in Groningen.
 It continuously checks various apartment rental websites, looking for new listings that match your preferences.
 Whenever it finds a potential match, the bot sends a notification to your Telegram account.
+(Yes I did find the place I'm living today using this bot 😜)

 <p align="center">
   <img src="https://github.com/brenocq/groningen-hunter/assets/17342434/8b72e9f1-5769-4ea0-9195-e0cd1e0ca351" alt="Your image description">